Table of Contents

-Three months of treatment with the maximum tolerated doses may be necessary for a positive response and in those who fail to respond, the addition of an antipsychotic significantly improves outcome, especially when tics occur comorbidly.
-Positive correlations between reduced the severity of OCD and decreased orbitofrontal and caudate metabolism following behavioral and SSRIs treatments have been demonstrated in a number of studies.
+Three months of treatment with the maximum tolerated dose may be necessary for a positive response.
+In those who fail to respond, adding an antipsychotic significantly improves outcomes, especially when tics occur comorbidly.
+Positive correlations between reduced OCD severity and decreased orbitofrontal and caudate metabolism after behavioral and SSRIs treatments have been demonstrated in a number of studies.

 Recent studies have suggested that riluzole, an anti-glutamatergic agent, may be effective.
 Studies also suggest that D-cycloserine (an N-methyl-D-aspartic acid (NMDA) receptor agonist) administered in combination with cognitive behavioral therapy, prior to sessions, may speed treatment response time.

 Deep brain stimulation

-This is very occasionally recommended in cases of chronic and severe OCD that has not responded to other treatments.
-Surgical interventions such as subcaudal tractotomy and cingulotomy, with small yttrium radioactive implants, which induce lesions in the cingulate area or the ventromedial quadrant of the frontal lobe, have shown to be effective.
+Psychosurgery may be an option in cases of chronic and severe OCD that have not responded to other treatments.
+Surgical interventions, such as subcaudal tractotomy and cingulotomy, with small yttrium radioactive implants that induce lesions in the cingulate area or the ventromedial quadrant of the frontal lobe, have shown to be effective.

 The most common psychiatric comorbidities found in adults with obsessive-compulsive disorder are as follows:

 - Anxiety disorder (e.g., panic disorder, social anxiety disorder, generalized anxiety disorder, specific phobia)

-Disorders that occur more frequently in individuals with the obsessive-compulsive disorder than in those without the disorder are as follows:
+Disorders that occur more frequently in individuals with the obsessive-compulsive disorder than in those without the disorder include:

 - Trichotillomania (hair-pulling disorder)

-Obsessive-compulsive disorder is more common in people with certain other disorders as compared to the general population.
-These disorders are as follows:
+Obsessive-compulsive disorder is more common in people with certain other disorders, including:

 - Eating disorders, such as anorexia nervosa and bulimia nervosa